StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 • **7 days before the deletion**
 • **on the day of deletion**

-**Hint!** if you set the deletion period to 5 days or choose a shorter deletion period than your current one, your team members might only receive one e-mail reminder on the day of deletion.
+**Hint!** Let's say you set the deletion period to 5 days or choose a shorter deletion period than your current one.
+In that case, your team members might only receive one e-mail reminder on the day of deletion.
 This will be the case for documents that have been on Skribble longer than the new deletion period.

 ********************************************************************************************************************************************************************************